tsmith123/react-pluralize/README.md

 # React Pluralize
-This tiny React component makes it really easy to pluralize (and singularize) words.
+This tiny React component makes it really easy to pluralize words.
 It doesn't rely on a library of singular/plural forms because you provide the correct translation from within the component.

 ## Install
     npm i -S react-pluralize